dotansimha/graphql-code-generator/website/docs/integrations/federation.md

 The `typescript-resolvers` plugin also supports [Apollo Federation](https://apollographql.com/docs/apollo-server/federation/introduction).

-In order to use it, add `federation: true` to your configuration:
+To use it, add `federation: true` to your configuration:

 ```yml
 generates: